-Related Barrier(s): 1) Lack of awareness/outreach about existing subsidy programs, 2) Reluctance to adopt high-speed broadband Related Objective(s): 1) Improve access to and adoption of affordable high-speed internet
+Related Barrier(s): 1) Lack of awareness/outreach about existing subsidy programs, 2) Reluctance to adopt high-speed broadband

+Related Objective(s): 1) Improve access to and adoption of affordable high-speed internet

-Educational Workshops
+• Educational Workshops

 In communities where high-speed internet has never been available there may be an unwillingness to adopt an 'unknown' technology.
 Educational workshops can explain how the internet works, what one can do using it, and how to connect - educational workshops can go a long way in building trust within such communities.
 This may be carried out in partnership with community organizations that work with covered populations, but also by other organizations such as ISPs, who may have existing channels of communication with households.
+These workshops may be tailored to individual covered populations' needs.